SwissTPH/mosquito-movement-spatial-repellent-method/README.md

 # cpp codes _ simulation

 Contains the C++ code to perform the analysis on the trial data (which can be real or simulated).
 There are separate files for the trials with/out additional seasonality data.

-Each input dataset has to be renamed to "aggTrapSimul.txt" for the code to run.
+Each input dataset has to be renamed to "aggTrapSimul.txt" for the code to run. (aggTrapSimul.txt contains an example simulated dataset, which can be made using the R scripts in /r_codes). <br>

 Batch scripts make this process easier by automating the process for all the simulated datasets.<br>

 The fitting method uses the Nelder-Mead algorithm from the AS047 library by John Burkhardt.
 This came from:<br>
 https://people.sc.fsu.edu/~jburkardt/f77_src/asa047/asa047.html

-aggTrapSimul.txt - contains an example simulated dataset, which can be made using the R scripts in /r_codes

 # r codes _ simulation